riastrad/cyberbspace/posts/2025/bookish-concerns.md

 There's also still room for small quality of life improvements.
 For example, to include _in situ_ photographs, I currently use a fairly manual workflow to add them to the site & then I need to retroactively add the path to my book data.
 I can imagine a future where I update the workflow to be a bit more automated.
 Upload to Notion?
 GitHub workflow that updates Notion pages?
 Could I use [webhooks](https://developers.notion.com/reference/webhooks) so that I no longer have to check the data with a cron job?

 Ultimately this is another iterative step in my bookshelf building process.
-I'm beginning to come to terms with the fact that I'm very close to just writing my own bespoke API and frontend UI.
-For the moment, the cost of keeping the lights on for that project feels prohibitive.[^3] That notwithstanding, I'm happy with this step to have more control over my data and a a simple way to update everything via my phone.
+I'm beginning to come to terms with the fact that I'm very close to just writing my own bespoke API and front-end UI.
+For the moment, the cost of keeping the lights on for that project feels prohibitive.[^3] That notwithstanding, I'm happy with this step to have more control over my data and a simple way to update everything via my phone.

 <img class="blog-pic" src="/img/blog/2025/bookish-4.png" />
 <div class="center-text"><small>Screenshot of editing a book in the data on the app.</small></div><br />

 [^1]: You can read [this ticket](https://github.com/riastrad/cyberbspace/issues/236), if your curious about the different paths forward that I was brainstorming here.
 [^2]: I know this is me [drawing an owl](https://knowyourmeme.com/memes/how-to-draw-an-owl) a bit, but I don't know if this is interesting enough to write it out in detail.
 Feel free to [reach out](mailto:josh@cyberb.space?subject=%5Bcyberbspace%5D%20draw%20the%20rest%20of%20the%20owl) if you're interested in more specifics.